any-tdf/stdf/docs/mds/components/icon/guide_en.md

 ## Snippet

 You can place any element (even the Icon component itself), mainly used for custom icons or custom icon colors, such as placing custom SVG into the Icon component.
 Please note the relationship between SVG's viewBox, height, width and the display property.
-At this point, the icon content depends on the passed element, and parameters like name, size, theme in Props will all become ineffective.
+At this point, the icon content depends on the passed element, and parameters like name, size, state in Props will all become ineffective.
 Using Snippet provides more customization possibilities for component content.

 ## Global Icon SVG Path Injection